-Learn more about the possible symptoms and causes of a pinched nerve in your lower back and what treatment measures your doctor may recommend for both short-term and long-term relief.
+Keep reading to learn more about possible symptoms and causes of a pinched nerve in your lower back, as well as treatment methods for pain relief.

 Additionally, you may also experience:

-Sciatica describes symptoms that relate to issues with the sciatic nerve that extends between your lower back and feet.
-When the sciatic nerve is either injured or compressed, you may experience sciatica.
+Sciatica describes symptoms that occur when the sciatic nerve that extends between your lower back and feet is either injured or compressed.
+This may cause sharp pain, tingling, numbness, and weakness in your:

 - lower back